Please select the country or location you would like to see content from.

 Can diet help?

-A high-fiber diet can often ease symptoms.
-Some high-fiber supplements, such as Fybogel, are available at pharmacies, which can help increase the amount of soluble fiber in the diet, in addition to a well-balanced diet.
+A high fiber diet can often ease symptoms.
+There are some high fiber supplements such as Fybogel available at pharmacies, which can help to increase the amount of soluble fiber intake, in addition to a well-balanced diet.

 For pain relief, acetaminophen can help.
 It’s less likely to cause stomach upset than anti-inflammatories such as aspirin or ibuprofen.